juxor/afaq/markdown/secH4.md

 individuals working together as equals.
 The lifeless obedience of a governed mass cannot be compared to the organised co-operation of free individuals, yet this is what Engels did.
-The former is marked by hierarchical power and the turning of the subjected into automations performing mechanical movements without will and thought.
+The former is marked by hierarchical power and the turning of the subjected into automatons performing mechanical movements without will and thought.
 The latter is marked by participation, discussion and agreement.
 Both are, of course, based on co-operation but to argue that latter restricts liberty as much as the former simply confuses co-operation